2020–21 UEFA Nations League: Effects of the COVID-19 pandemic

 On 24 September 2020, UEFA announced that five substitutions would be permitted in Nations League matches during the October and November 2020 international windows.
 On 31 March 2021, the use of five substitutes was extended to the Nations League Finals in October 2021 and the League C relegation play-outs in March 2022, with these knockout matches permitting a sixth substitution should the match go to extra time.
 However, each team was only given three opportunities to make substitutions during matches, excluding substitutions made at half-time, before the start of extra time and at half-time in extra time.
 During the September 2020 window, only three substitutions had been permitted.

 All matches played in September 2020 were required by UEFA to be held behind closed doors due to the COVID-19 pandemic in Europe.
 On 1 October 2020, UEFA announced the partial return of spectators to matches beginning in October 2020, restricted to a maximum of 30 percent of the respective stadium capacity.
 However, the return of spectators was subject to the decision of local authorities, with regional limits taking precedence over UEFA's maximum allowed capacity.
 Away supporters were not allowed at the venues.
-Social distancing was mandatory for spectators and additional precautionary measures (such as face masks) were implemented in accordance with local regulations.
+Social distancing was mandatory for spectators and additional precautionary measures (such as face masks) were implemented per local regulations.